-If you think you may have given your child too much mycophenolate, contact your doctor or local NHS services (details at end of leaflet)
+If you think you may have given your child too much mycophenolate, contact your doctor or local NHS services (details at end of leaflet) or take your child to hospital.
 Take the medicine container or packet with you, even if it is empty.
 Have the medicine packet with you if you telephone for advice.